 Social Work Services only

-- Individuals aged 65 and over receiving personal care in their own home (personal care element only)
+- Individuals assessed as needing it receiving personal care in their own home (personal care element only)

-- Individuals aged 65 and over receiving care in their own home following a one-off hospital discharge (i.e. not part of a regular series of hospital admissions/discharges).
+- Individuals receiving care in their own home following a one-off hospital discharge (i.e. not part of a regular series of hospital admissions/discharges).
 Up to 4 weeks only

 - All clients receiving personal care at home to avoid hospital admission (first 2 weeks only)